Delkarix/Pixel-Rendering-Benchmarking/README.md

 2. Rust
 3. C++
 4. D

+C generally appears to be dramatically faster because it uses a much more primitive algorithm.
+C++, Rust, and D all use high-level String operations (incur runtime allocation costs due to repeated string reallocations) while C uses manual byte manipulation and one-time AOT allocations.
+Due to this, C starts out 10x faster than the other algorithms but has a much flatter optimization curve.

 Interestingly, Rust's `--release` option produced worst-possible code for all variants.
 Thus, we're not even going to consider it here.